osmosis-labs/sqs/README.md

 Description: returns 200 if the server is healthy.
 Validates the following conditions:
-- Redis is reachable
 - Node is reachable
 - Node is not syncing
-- The latest height in Redis is within threshold of the latest height in the node
+- The latest height in cache is within threshold of the latest height in the node
-- The latest height in Redis was updated within a configurable number of seconds
+- The latest height in cache was updated within a configurable number of seconds

 2. GET `/metrics`